garrettdotdev/digital-cv/README.md

 **Role:** Lead Developer | **Company:** Traffic Science, Inc. | **2020-2022**

 - Built a browser extension to streamline content ingestion for ResultFlow users, enabling one-click content import of RSS feeds or single articles from anywhere on the web, **reducing setup time by 80%**.
-- Drove an **adoption rate of 75%** across the ResultFlow user base, displacing manual content ingestion workflows with a faster and simpler one-click solution.
+- Drove a **75% adoption rate** across the ResultFlow user base, displacing manual content ingestion workflows with a faster and simpler one-click solution.
 - Implemented cross-browser compatibility, maximizing adoption potential and ensuring a consistent user experience across Chrome, Firefox, and Edge.
 - Designed a modular architecture, allowing for seamless updates and simplified integration with future ResultFlow releases.